slightlyfaulty/stylus-native-loader/README.md

   resolve: {
     // All aliases are used for Stylus @import and @require path resolution
-    // See `alias` loader option below for adding stylus-specific aliases
+    // See `alias` loader option below for adding Stylus-specific aliases
     alias: {
       // A standard alias that matches the first segment of an import path
       // Note: Tilde (~) is not required, but is convention for stylesheet aliases